Ukraine evacuates civilians from steel plant under siege

 “As war again rages in Europe, we must increase our resolve to resist those who now seek to manipulate historical memory in order to advance their own ambitions,” Blinken said in a statement as the United States and United Kingdom commemorated the Allied victory in Europe.

 The most intense fighting in recent days has been in eastern Ukraine, where the two sides are entrenched in a fierce battle to capture or reclaim territory.
-Moscow’s offensive there has focused on the industrial Donbas region, where Russia-backed separatists have been fighting since 2014.
+Moscow’s offensive there has focused on the Donbas, where Russia-backed separatists have been fighting since 2014.

+The governor of the Luhansk region, one of two that make up the Donbas, said a Russian strike destroyed a school in the village of Bilogorivka where 90 people were seeking safety in the basement.
+Gov. Serhiy Haidai, who posted pictures of the burning rubble on Telegram, said 30 people were rescued.
+The emergency services later reported that two bodies had been found and more could still be buried under the rubble.
+Rescue work was suspended overnight but was to resume on Sunday.

+Haidai also said two boys aged 11 and 14 were killed by Russian shelling in the town of Pryvillia, while two girls aged 8 and 12 and a 69-year-old woman were wounded.

 Moscow also has sought to sweep across southern Ukraine both to cut off the country from the sea and create a corridor to the breakaway Moldovan region of Transnistria, long home to Russian troops.
 But it has struggled to achieve those objectives.

-On Saturday, six Russian cruise missiles fired from aircraft hit the Odesa region, where a curfew is in place until Tuesday morning.
+On Saturday, six Russian cruise missiles fired from aircraft hit Odesa, where a curfew is in place until Tuesday morning.
 Videos posted on social media showed thick black smoke rising over the Black Sea port city as sirens wailed.

+The Odesa city council said four of the missiles hit a furniture company, with the shock waves and debris badly damaging high-rise apartment buildings.
+The other two missiles hit the Odesa airport, where the runway had already been taken out in a previous Russian attack.

+Air raid sirens sounded several times early Sunday, the city council said.

 Satellite photos analyzed by The Associated Press showed Ukraine targeting Russian-held Snake Island in a bid to impede Russia’s efforts to control the Black Sea.
 An image taken early Saturday by Planet Labs PBC showed that most of the island’s buildings had been destroyed by Ukrainian drone attacks, as well as what appeared to be a Serna-class landing craft against the island’s northern beach.